Teres Major is an Affordable Steak

 I’m reposting this old post with some new pictures because Teres Major is steak you can afford.
 If you’ve been to the store lately you know the price of beef and steak has almost become out of reach.
 If you can find teres major, a lean shoulder cut, let me encourage you to buy it.

 People aren’t always what they appear, mainly because people cannot be described with one word.
 They are complex, multifaceted and wonderfully confusing and confusingly wonderful.
 Extroverted in one situation, introverted in another.

 Meat is a little more simple to understand.
 It’s fatty or lean, tough or tender.
-The other day when I saw the name of a meat that I didn’t recognize through the butcher counter glass, my old shyness came swirling back as I was almost afraid to ask for further information.
+When I first saw teres major in the meat case, I was reluctant to ask what it was.
+My old shyness came swirling back as I was almost afraid to ask for further information.
 I was a little intimidated at the meat counter that there was a cut of steak I had never heard of.
 I’m so happy I decided to pursue this unusually named steak.

 What is Teres Major Steak?